Free Online Legal Resources

 If you find COBRA coverage to be too expensive, you may be able to purchase health insurance through your state's exchange instead.

-For more detailed information about COBRA and eligibility for benefits under COBRA, you can contact the U.S. Department of Labor by calling 1-866-444-3272 or visiting the DOL website.
+For more detailed information about COBRA and eligibility for benefits under COBRA, you can contact the U.S. Department of Labor by visiting their website.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified health insurance lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local health insurance attorney to discuss your specific legal situation.